 Ribeirao Preto Sao Paulo, Brazil Travel Guide

 Ribeirão Preto's public transportation system consists solely of an extensive bus network.
 The city does not have a metro, tram, or tram system.
-The bus system connects most neighborhoods and business districts, making it a viable option for getting around, especially during the day.
+The bus system connects most areas and business districts, making it a viable option for getting around, especially during the day.

 Utilize apps like "Moovit" or "Google Maps" for real-time bus routes, schedules, and estimated arrival times.
-These tools are invaluable for planning your journey.
+These tools are invaluable for organizing your journey.
 Purchase a "Nosso Cartão" soon after arrival for convenience and potential fare savings on transfers.

 Understand the general direction or the specific urban terminal nearest to your destination.
 Bus drivers and fellow passengers are often helpful if you need to confirm your stop.